boris109able/boris109able.github.io/_posts/2014-3-3-Hello-World.md

 layout: post
 title: UVa12569 - Planning mobile robot on Tree (EASY Version)
 ---
 Use BFS and notice state compression.
 The state is composed of the position of robot and the state (taken/empty) of each node.
+The robot position has up to 15 choices and nodes state can be up to 2^15.

 ```cpp
 //#define LOCAL